-At the centre of any good Bavarian table you will find a basket of that most beloved of baked goods, the pretzel.
+At the centre of any good Bavarian table, you will find a basket of that most beloved of baked goods, Homemade Soft Pretzels.
 Known locally as Brezn, this is comfort food of the highest order for all Bavarians and an indelible part of the local culture.

 This simple bread has a long history dating back to at least the early Middle Ages and possibly long before.
 The first known depiction of a pretzel is in the Hortus Deliciarum, an illustrated manuscript from the 12th century (see picture) and they have been a fixture of the middle European diet ever since.
 Legend also has it that the interlocking loops of the pretzel may also be the origin of the phrase ‘tying the knot’ as this symbol of love was used in wedding ceremonies as early as the 17th century.